pzeballos/my-wedding/README.md

 # My-wedding
-A simple little django website for my wedding.
+A simple little django website for my wedding (2010).
 This mainly served as a learning project for Django.
-The project the following:
+The project support the following:
 - Guests can rsvp to wedding
 - Select seating options
 - News